dfadeeff/LipSync/documentation/PART3.md

 **Metrics Tracked:**
 - End-to-end job processing time (from queue to completion)
-- LSE-D and PSNR/SSIM scores per job
+- Sync_conf, FVD, and FID/SSIM scores per job (in line with paper)
 - Job success/failure rates

 **Tools:** Custom logging to centralized services like Datadog, Splunk, or ELK Stack.
 Log key metrics at each stage of the pipeline (01|init-components, 04|run-pipeline, etc.)